Cataclismo: Development

-Cataclismo is currently being developed by Digital Sun, the studio behind Moonlighter and The Mageseeker.
+Cataclismo was developed by Digital Sun, the studio behind Moonlighter and The Mageseeker.
 Lego significantly influenced the game's building systems.
 According to the developer, Catalismo features 13 traditional buildings, but players can freely craft their building using the smaller building pieces, each of which has their own rules of stability.
 Height of a structure and the choice of materials also affect the sturdiness of a building.
 Following feedback from playtesters during Catalismos early phase of development, the team made an effort to ensure the most effective buildings were also aesthetically pleasing by implementing a system that allowed players to place decorations which provide additional gameplay perks.
 The art styles of the game was inspired by works of Romanic painters such as Caspar David Friedrich and the works of Mike Mignola and Studio Ghibli, while the high-fantasy setting was inspired by Dark Souls.
 The RTS gameplay was inspired by Age of Empires II, Warcraft III: Reign of Chaos, and They Are Billions.

 Cataclismo was published by Hooded Horse, following Digital Sun's split with the game's original publisher Humble Games, which announced the title in May 2023.
 The studio launched a Kickstarter campaign for the game in October 2023, and the game reached its target fundings in a week.
 It was released through the early access program by publisher Hooded Horse on July 22, 2024.
 The full version of the game was released on March 20, 2025.